 Tips and Considerations

-Once treated, leave the carpet pulled back for a few days to make sure the subfloor is completely dry before putting the carpet back in place.
+Once treated, leave the carpet pulled back for a few days to ensure the subfloor is completely dry before putting the carpet back in place.

-Do You Need to Seal the Wooden Subfloor after Cleaning and Treating?
+Do You Need to Seal the Wooden Subfloor After the Cleanup?

-Once you have removed the pet urine odor from your wooden subfloor, you may want to consider sealing it for more effective, long-lasting results.
+Once you have successfully removed the pee smell from the wooden subfloors, you may need to consider sealing it for more effective, long-lasting results.

-Especially if the wood floor is still new and bare, this additional step will help to prevent any accidents and stains in the future.
+Especially if the wood floor is still new and bare, this additional step will help prevent any future accidents and stains.

-Kilz 3 Premium Interior/Exterior primer is one of the best stain-blocking primer floor sealers for pet urine.
+Kilz 3 Premium Interior/Exterior Primer is one of the best stain-blocking primer floor sealers for pet urine I have ever used.

 Alternatively, you can use Zinsser B-I-N or an all-purpose oil- or water-based stain-blocking primer and paint along with a good quality polyurethane sealer to seal the wood and provide an extra layer of protection.

-Removing and Replacing the Subfloor – When, Why & The Associated Cost?
+Removing and Replacing the Subfloor – When Why & The Cost?

-While older homes may still have some concrete or lumber subfloors, modern subflooring is usually made from materials such as plywood or oriented strand board (OSB).
+Although older homes may have concrete or lumber subfloors, modern subfloors are typically made of plywood or oriented strand board (OSB).